 - Southern Association of Colleges and Schools

 These agencies typically honor credits granted by one another.
 While Oak Meadow cannot guarantee that an individual school or school district will accept our credits, our transcripts carry the seal of our accrediting organizations and have been widely accepted by schools and universities around the world.
-Oak Meadow also is an Approved Independent School in the state of Vermont.
-Accreditation is especially important when considering high school graduation and college admissions.
+Oak Meadow also is an Approved Distance Learning School in the state of Vermont.
+Choosing an accredited homeschool is especially important when considering high school graduation and college admissions.

 Accreditation means that Oak Meadow School has been approved by an outside, independent agency which has determined that Oak Meadow meets accepted standards for schools.
 These standards address the rigor of academic programs, the processing of academic records, business practices, and long term goals for continued improvement.